Author: Anna Burgess – Osteopath

-Going back to exercise too quickly post-pregnancy can prevent diastasis repair and can leave you with a ‘pouch’ no matter how many crunches you do.
+Going back to exercise too quickly post-pregnancy can prevent diastasis repair and can leave you with a ‘pouch’ or ‘mummy tummy' no matter how many crunches you do.

 Having an abdominal separation can contribute toward lower back pain, pelvic pain and pelvic floor issues such as incontinence.

-If you suspect you have an abdominal separation it's best for you to speak with an experienced practitioner or trainer to learn to modify certain postures, movements and any training exercises you do.
+If you suspect you have an abdominal separation it's best for you to speak with an experienced practitioner or trainer to learn to modify certain postures, movements and any core exercises or exercise program you do.

-If it gets detected early enough there are definitely ways you can prevent it getting worse and help restore tension across the separation.
+If it gets detected early enough there are definitely ways you can prevent it from getting worse and help restore tension across the separation.
 This means the gap may still be present but it isn’t so weak anymore.
-The first six months post pregnancy is when you have the best chance of improving this.
+The first six months post-pregnancy is when you have the best chance of improving this.

-For pregnant mums this is where having the right people around you to pick up the signs of diastasis early is important.
-It may be your midwife, trainer, pilates or yoga teacher, or therapist (Osteo, chiro, physio).
+For pregnant mums, this is where having the right people around you to pick up the signs of diastasis early is important.
+It may be your midwife, trainer, pilates or yoga teacher, or therapist (Osteo, chiro, physiotherapist).

 What Can Help?